-The healthcare industry is changing and advancing constantly with the help of a few global technologies.
-From the creation of patient-specific replicas of bones, organs, and blood vessels. to helping improve patient experience and engagement, there is no doubt that technology is only helping improve the healthcare industry for patients and customers.
+The healthcare industry is changing and constantly advancing with the help of a few global technologies.
+From the creation of patient-specific replicas of bones, organs, and blood vessels. to help improve patient experience and engagement, there is no doubt that technology is only helping improve the healthcare industry for patients and customers.

-While there is still a lot of room to grow and so many new technologies to explore, there are some trends that are already widespread across the globe.
-To help you understand, we have explored this topic in-depth in this blog.
-Here are a few global trends that will have a substantial effect on the mobile health app industry in 2020.
+While there is still a lot of room to grow and so many new technologies to explore, some trends are already widespread across the globe.
+To help you understand, we are looking back at a few global trends that will affected the mobile health app industry in 2020.

 1. IoT (Internet of things)

-The Internet of Things is and will be one of the top reformative healthcare technologies going forward.
+The Internet of Things is and will be one of the top reformative healthcare technologies as we advance.
 Wearable smart devices can help patients keep track of their blood pressure, heart rate, get reminders for medicines, exercise, appointments, and much more.

-Physicians can also keep track of their patients’ health and get updates in case of any immediate medical attention.
+Physicians can also keep track of their patient’s health and get updates in any immediate medical attention.
 Depending on the patients’ health records and status, the doctors can also make changes to the medical prescription and maintain a more transparent relationship.

 2. AI (Artificial intelligence)

 Artificial intelligence has the potential to change patient experience with advanced healthcare IT.
-Using AI, doctors and nurses can use data and medical records for providing better support and services.
-Machine learning in healthcare can help the doctors to access risks, make a precise diagnosis, and offer effective treatments.
+Using AI, doctors and nurses can use data and medical records to provide better support and services.
+Machine learning in healthcare can help doctors access risks, make a precise diagnosis, and offer effective treatments.
 There has been a lot of data collected over the years, and big data is one thing that can help use the information to diagnose problems or reveal information that was previously not possible.

-Radiologists are also able to use artificial intelligence to identify subtle changes in scans and reports, making it possible for them to detect serious health issues at the early stages.
-With early detection and diagnosis, doctors can have better plans for treatment and recovery stages of the patients.
+Radiologists can also use artificial intelligence to identify subtle changes in scans and reports, making it possible for them to detect serious health issues at the early stages.
+With early detection and diagnosis, doctors can have better plans for the treatment and recovery stages of the patients.

 Moreover, with advanced healthcare IT and resources, people today are living longer than in previous generations.
-However, most people suffer from dementia, heart failure, and osteoporosis for years before their imminent death.
+However, most people have dementia, heart failure, and osteoporosis for years before their imminent death.
 This results in a poor quality of life and dependency on other people for their survival.
-With artificial intelligence, machine learning, natural language processing, and computer vision, we are hopeful that we can provide a better end of life care to patients.
+With artificial intelligence, machine learning, natural language processing, and computer vision, we hope to provide better end-of-life care to patients.
 Doctors and research scientists feel that with AI in healthcare, we can help people live independently for a longer period and help them evade loneliness.

 With blockchain, the patient is at the center of the ecosystem.
 The entire system revolves around the patient.
 Blockchain technology in healthcare also helps in making the information and data points more secure and efficient.
 Researchers can also use it to keep track of various clinical trials in real-time with ease.